MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot.zh-cn/Instructions/Demos/DEMO_module4_2-create-specific-unit-test-github-copilot-inline-chat.md

     ```

-### 使用 GitHub Copilot 和 GitHub Copilot Chat 为特定条件创建单元测试
+### Create unit tests for specific conditions using GitHub Copilot and GitHub Copilot Chat

-1. 选择 `PrimeServiceTests` 类的内容。
+1. Select the contents of the `PrimeServiceTests` class.

-1. 打开“聊天”视图。
+1. Open the Chat view.

-1. 若要将 PrimeService.cs 文件添加到“聊天”视图上下文，请将 PrimeService.cs 文件从资源管理器视图拖放到“聊天”视图中。
+1. To add the PrimeService.cs file to the Chat view context, drag-and-drop the PrimeService.cs file from the Explorer view into the Chat view.

-1. 在“聊天”视图中输入以下提示：
+1. Enter the following prompt in the Chat view:

     ```plaintext
     @workspace #selection are there any edge cases that should also be tested
     ```

-1. 花点时间查看 GitHub Copilot 提供的建议。
+1. Take a minute to review the suggestions provided by GitHub Copilot.

     ```plaintext
     Yes, there are a few edge cases that should also be tested: